2024 May 17 Lawrence's Incredible Idea SHORT STORY: fiction, comedy Given enough time, eventually everybody gets one right

 2001 - 2023 JakLocke.com Time Machine When I retire a site design, I move the code of its Updates page to this junk drawer so you can see what it looked like at that time.
 Be warned: some of these, particularly the older ones, may not display nicely or even coherently on that fancy modern browser and device of yours.
 Even if they do, a lot of the links and images will be broken as there's little if any maintenance I do with these once they've been outmoded and archived.
 But if you're all in for a potentially janky trip to old news and what this site used to look like through the years, here's your off-ramp.

-BOOK The Junkyard Capital Fiction - Comedy - Satire
+NOVEL The Junkyard Capital Fiction - Comedy - Satire

-published February 1st 2017
+published 2017 February 01

 "The Wind In The Willows meets Watergate."